tangentyh/notes-of-tan/javaNotes.md

        ```java
        MODIFIER Object readResolve() throws ObjectStreamException;
        ```
-   - serial number -- associate the object a number in encounter order and save / read the object data when first encounter, only save the serial number / read the object reference when encountered afterwards
+   - serial number -- associate the object a number in encounter order and save or read the object data when first encounter, only save the serial number or read the object reference when encountered afterwards
    - file structure
      - magic number -- `ACED`
      - version number of the object serialization format -- `0005` for JDK 8
      - object sequences
        - strings saved in modified UTF-8
        - fingerprint stored in class -- first 8 bytes of SHA
-     - more details
+     - more

 1. `java.io.Externalizable` -- complete control over the format and contents of the stream for an object and its superclasses
    ```java
    public interface Externalizable
    extends Serializable
    ```
-   - order -- If the object supports `Externalizable`, the `writeExternal` method is called.
+   - taking precedence and mechanism -- If the object supports `Externalizable`, the `writeExternal` method is called.
 If the object does not support `Externalizable` and does implement `Serializable`, the object is saved using `ObjectOutputStream`
    - no-arg constructor when reconstructing -- when reading, creates an object with the no-argument constructor and then calls the `readExternal` method
    - use another object -- support `writeReplace` and `readResolve` methods
    - `void readExternal(ObjectInputStream in) throws IOException, ClassNotFoundException`
    - `void writeExternal(ObjectOutputStream out) throws IOException`

 1. interfaces for object streams
-   - `java.io.ObjectStreamConstants` -- Constants written into the Object Serialization Stream
+   - `interface java.io.ObjectStreamConstants` -- Constants written into the Object Serialization Stream
-     ```java
-     public interface ObjectStreamConstants
-     ```
    - `java.io.ObjectOutput`
      ```java
      public interface ObjectOutput